 ‘I am so excited to announce this event.
 It's been a bit of a brainchild of mine since LT19, when Donald H Taylor and Kate Graham shared the data on discrepancies in pay and women in leadership positions in learning.
 Awareness is one of the core movers to get us out of inertia and cause change, so events like this are absolutely critical to helping progress the #WomenInLearning movement to help drive better gender equality in our industry.’

 First ever Women In Learning conference for the UK

 ‘So that's why we've paired up with GetAbstract to bring the first-ever Women in Learning conference to the United Kingdom.’

 With continued media coverage of gender pay gaps and reported discrepancies of women in leadership positions in organisations across the world, it’s clear gender equality is still a problem for most industries.
 The learning industry is no different; following research from Donald H Taylor, which highlights a notable gender gap and a clear lack of women at board level (only 31% of senior authority roles are presently held by women), we've taken it into our own hands to begin to tackle the problem.

 This event proposes to evoke an awareness of the problem, but rather than revel in these issues, it aims to address how to begin to tackle them.

 It all starts with awareness

-Taking place on the afternoon of July 5th, at the Ham Yard Hotel in SoHo, London, this event endeavours to join a collective of men and women together to begin to raise awareness of the challenges women are facing in the workplace, but also highlight their successes and fascinating career trajectories.
+Taking place from 1:30 pm July 5th, at the Ham Yard Hotel in SoHo, London, this event endeavours to join a collective of men and women together to begin to raise awareness of the challenges women are facing in the workplace, but also highlight their successes and fascinating career trajectories.
 It’s an event intended to inspire, motivate, empower, and most importantly, instigate a change.

 Speaking of their involvement in the event, Jayne D’Silva, VP of Sales at Get Abstract said: